FOR THE COMMUNITY, BY THE COMMUNITY

 Director

-Roz is a retired elementary school educator who currently lives in Pickering.
-She has been involved with hospice since 2010 when she realized that there was no hospice residence available anywhere in Durham Region.
-Her volunteer work has included fundraising for the hospice community programs and lobbying for a hospice residence in Whitby.
+Roslyn is a retired elementary school educator who currently lives in Pickering.
+She joined the hospice project in 2010 when she realized that there was no hospice residence available anywhere in Durham Region.

 Director